Getting Away From The Crowds In Tokyo

 Well that’s what they say anyway.
 It’s more a place where artists and alternative lifestyles take place, mixed along with just everyday life in a Tokyo neighbourhood.

-I had visited this there to meet a friend on a previous trip and loved the mellow vibe.
+I had visited this area to meet a friend on a previous trip and loved the mellow vibe.
 But at the time of writing this post I’ve been lucky enough to stay in the area at a friends apartment.

 It’s located only several minutes away by train from the bustling district of Shibuya, but they couldn’t be more different.